pointfreeco/swift-parsing/Sources/Parsing/Documentation.docc/Articles/Backtracking.md

 for backtracking is via the ``OneOf`` parser, but there are a few other parsers that also backtrack internally.

-One such example is the ``Optionally`` parser which transforms any parser into one that cannot fail by returning `nil` if it does fail:
+One such example is the ``Optionally`` parser, which transforms any parser into one that cannot fail by catching any thrown errors and returning `nil`:

 ```swift
 let parser = Parse {